Some people aren't built for strict diets. They've tried, in different ways, over the years. The diets never lasted.

 2. Eating something with real protein

-For years I started the day with toast, cereal, fruit, or nothing at all.
-I'd be ravenous by eleven and reaching for whatever was closest.
+For years, the default morning meal is toast, cereal, fruit, or nothing at all.
+The result: ravenous by eleven and reaching for whatever's closest.

-Now I have eggs, or yogurt with seeds, or something with actual substance.
+Eggs, yogurt with seeds, or something with actual substance changes the equation.
 It's not a rule.
-It's just that I've noticed how differently the rest of the day goes when there's protein on the plate first thing.
+It's just that the rest of the day goes differently when there's protein on the plate first thing.
 Less reaching.
 Less snacking.
-Less of that low-grade restlessness I used to mistake for hunger.
+Less of that low-grade restlessness so often mistaken for hunger.

 3. Getting outside before the day starts

-I try to get out for a short walk or run before anything else.
+A short walk or run before anything else.
 Even fifteen minutes.
-The light, the movement, the quiet of an early Singapore morning before the heat builds.
+The light, the movement, the quiet of an early morning before the heat builds.

 It isn't really about exercise.
 It's about resetting something.
-I eat more deliberately on days I've moved my body early, and more reactively on days I haven't.
+People tend to eat more deliberately on days they've moved their bodies early, and more reactively on days they haven't.

 4. Sitting down to eat

-I used to eat breakfast standing at the kitchen counter.
-Half of it on my phone, half of it half-thinking about work.
-I'd finish without really noticing I'd eaten.
+It's remarkably common to eat breakfast standing at the kitchen counter.
+Half of it on the phone, half of it half-thinking about work.
+The meal finishes without really being noticed.

-Now I sit.
+Sitting down changes that.
 Even if it's only for five minutes.
 The food gets eaten the same way, but the body seems to register it differently.
-By lunchtime I'm hungry but not desperate, which turns out to be a meaningful difference.
+By lunchtime there's hunger but not desperation, which turns out to be a meaningful difference.

 5. Using a real plate

 This sounds trivial.
-I used to eat out of containers, off paper towels, straight from the pan.
+Plenty of people eat out of containers, off paper towels, straight from the pan.

-A plate slows me down.
-It also makes the portion visible, which I didn't realise I needed until I started doing it.
+A plate slows things down.
+It also makes the portion visible, which most people don't realise they need until they start doing it.
 There's something about seeing a meal on a plate, with the edges of the food clear, that makes the rest of the day feel less chaotic around food.

-For a long time, my breakfast was an information meal.
-Emails, news, group chats, all of it streaming in while I chewed.
+For many people, breakfast is an information meal.
+Emails, news, group chats, all of it streaming in while chewing.

-I'd finish without remembering what I ate.
-And then I'd want a second breakfast an hour later because, somehow, my body hadn't registered the first one.
+The meal finishes without any memory of what was eaten.
+And then there's a craving for a second breakfast an hour later because, somehow, the body hadn't registered the first one.

-Eating without a screen for ten minutes in the morning is one of the more useful small things I've done in the last few years.
+Eating without a screen for ten minutes in the morning is one of the more useful small changes a person can make.

-Before I eat, I pause for a second and ask.
+Before eating, pause for a second and ask.
 Not in a formal way.
 Just a moment of checking in.

-Sometimes I'm genuinely hungry.
-Sometimes I'm bored, slightly anxious, or running on the autopilot of "it's breakfast time, so I eat."
-That small pause has saved me from a lot of unnecessary food, and from missing meals I actually needed.
+Sometimes the hunger is genuine.
+Sometimes it's boredom, slight anxiety, or the autopilot of "it's breakfast time, so time to eat."
+That small pause can save you from a lot of unnecessary food, and from missing meals you actually need.

 8. Not skipping breakfast to "save it for later"

-This was a habit from my twenties that lingered for years.
-I'd skip breakfast thinking I was being disciplined.
-By two in the afternoon I'd eat enough for three people and call it intuitive eating.
+This is a habit from the twenties that lingers for years.
+Skipping breakfast and thinking it's discipline.
+By two in the afternoon, enough food for three people gets consumed and it's called intuitive eating.

-Now I eat breakfast.
-A real one.
-The discipline turns out to be in the steady middle, not the dramatic edges.
+Eating breakfast — a real one — turns out to be better.
+The discipline is in the steady middle, not the dramatic edges.

 9. Slowing down for the first bite

-The first bite of the day is the one I try to notice.
+The first bite of the day is the one worth noticing.

 Not in some elaborate mindful-eating way.
 Just chew it.
 Taste it.
 Don't be halfway to the next thing before the first thing is finished.
 That single pause seems to set a tempo the rest of the day follows.